 Under stress, Conceptual thinkers tend to skip the details and focus on the big picture.

 Conceptual Performance Tip: Get out of your own head and be present in the moment.
-Relocate your attention to empowering concepts
+Relocate your attention to empowering concepts and ideas.

 Under stress, Social thinkers can get overextended by solving others’ problems and end up putting their own needs last.